Santa Cruz Branch Rail Line

 Rail Improvement Efforts

-As owner of the Santa Cruz Branch Rail Line, the RTC hired a short line operator to operate freight and recreational rail service and maintain the rail line.
-In addition, the RTC is working with the community to reduce trash and graffiti on the line and is investigating short and long term options for maximizing this transportation resource.
+As owner of the Santa Cruz Branch Rail Line on behalf of the community, the RTC hired a short line operator to operate freight and recreational rail service and maintain the rail line.
+In addition, the RTC is partnering with individuals and groups to reduce trash and graffiti on the line.
+Voter-approved Measure D includes a directive to investigate short and long term options for maximizing this transportation resource.

 Rail Structure Upgrades

-As part of the purchase agreement between the RTC and the previous property owner, Union Pacific, $5.3 million in funding was set aside to upgrade a number of structures on the line.
-The RTC has awarded a construction contract for work on both timber and steel trestles, with construction starting this year.
-This work includes upgrades to the La Selva trestle.
+As part of the 2012 purchase agreement between the RTC and the previous property owner, Union Pacific, $5.3 million in funding was set aside to upgrade structures on the line.
+Construction work on four timber and steel trestles, including the La Selva Beach Railroad Trestle, was finished in 2015.
+Voter-approved Measure D also includes funding to maintain and repair rail corridor infrastructure.
+The short-line railroad operator is currently responsible for basic rail track and equipment maintenance.

-Rail freight service is currently provided by Iowa Pacific Holdings, doing business locally as the Santa Cruz and Monterey Bay Railway, to a number of companies for commodities such as construction, agricultural products, and biofuels.
-Rail freight traffic and the tax revenue collected augment the county’s tax base thereby contributing toward vital services for residents.
+Rail freight service is currently provided by Iowa Pacific Holdings, doing business locally as the Santa Cruz and Monterey Bay Railway, to a number of companies for commodities such as construction and agricultural products.
+The Santa Cruz & Monterey Bay Railway may also generate revenue for their operation by storing empty rail cars on infrequently used portions of the rail line.

-The Santa Cruz & Monterey Bay Railway’s operator, Iowa Pacific Holdings, is based in Chicago and has eight other short line railroads with operations in Oregon, Colorado, New Mexico, Texas, Illinois, Massachusetts and New York State.
+The Santa Cruz & Monterey Bay Railway’s parent company, Iowa Pacific Holdings, is based in Chicago and has several other short line railroads with operations throughout the United States.
 Through affiliates, Iowa Pacific also has railway and related operations in the United Kingdom and Peru.

-Santa Cruz and Monterey Bay Railway and Big Trees Railroad operate seasonal and special event recreational service on the Santa Cruz Branch Rail Line.
-In the future, passenger service may include expanded recreational service, as well as intercity and commuter service.
+Santa Cruz and Monterey Bay Railway and Big Trees Railroad operates seasonal and special event recreational service on the Santa Cruz Branch Rail Line.
+In the future, passenger service may include expanded recreational service, as well as intercity and public transportation service.

 - View maps of the Branch Line online at the Santa Cruz County GIS map gallery under transportation.
 Hard copies are available for viewing at the RTC Office.

 - History of rail transportation in Santa Cruz County